2024-25 Edition

 The CPHN curriculum was designed to ensure that the nine essential core areas delineated by the American Association of Colleges of Nursing (AACN) – the umbrella organization that provides national accreditation through their Commission on Collegiate Nursing Education (CCNE) – are met throughout the program.
 In addition, the Council of Public Health Nursing Organizations and the Core Competencies for Public Health Professional's competencies for public health practice are incorporated throughout the curriculum.

 Community and Population Health Nursing concentration applicants must have earned a bachelor’s degree in a non-nursing university program and have a 3.0 cumulative grade point average (on a 4.0 scale).
 In addition, they must have completed courses in the following subjects with a C or better: statistics, psychology (preferably human development lifespan), sociology/cultural anthropology, anatomy, physiology, and microbiology with labs, and chemistry.
 Courses in anatomy, physiology, and microbiology with labs are required to be completed within the last 5 years prior to application.
 Applicants must meet the general requirements of the UCI Graduate Division.
-The GRE is not required for admission to the Sue and Bill Gross School of Nursing.
+The GRE and letters of recommendation are not required for admission to the Sue and Bill Gross School of Nursing.

 Core Curriculum